Hartland, Vermont: Industry

+Rainbow over Icelandic sheep farm in Hartland, Vermont.

 The town was home to a J. E. Ashworth & Sons blanket mill.
 Originally the Sturtevant woolen-mills, it was operated by water-power, had five looms, employed twelve men, and made 10,000 blankets per year.
 The Ottaquechee Woolen Mills in North Hartland had 1,680 spindles, sixty looms, and 75 employees.